hdShang/arxiv-daily/docs/cs-CL/2025-08-27/papers/250819813v4-t2r-bench-a-benchmark-for-generating-article-level-reports-from-real.md

 ---
 layout: default
-title: T2R-bench: A Benchmark for Generating Article-Level Reports from Real World Industrial Tables
+title: "T2R-bench: A Benchmark for Generating Article-Level Reports from Real World Industrial Tables"
 ---

 # T2R-bench: A Benchmark for Generating Article-Level Reports from Real World Industrial Tables